Advancing-Machine-Human-Reasoning-Lab/NLIwithACE/README.md

 5. Download the Clex lexicon, clex_lexicon.pl (https://github.com/Attempto/Clex).
 Put this file in the same directory as ape.exe.
 6. Download the StanfordNLP library (https://stanfordnlp.github.io/stanfordnlp/).
 Don't forget to do the one-time download using `stanfordnlp.download('en')`, as per the directions on that page.
 7. (Optional) If you are using the latest version of the syntactic rewrite rule R2 in rewriteRules.py, you also need to install the stanford corenlp server.
 Make sure you download it here (https://stanfordnlp.github.io/CoreNLP/index.html#download).
 In a separate window, cd to the folder where you have it installed, and type this:
-`java -Xmx16G -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -timeout 30000 -port 9000 -threads 5 -quiet True -preload coref`
+`java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000 -preload coref`
 It will start up a CoreNLPServer that will listen on port 9000.
 R2() in rewriteRules.py will be communicating with this.

 ## Example Usage

 If you want to replicate what we did for the paper, then download the SNLI dataset (https://nlp.stanford.edu/projects/snli/).
 Update the line in run_S3.py to point to it; we used the dev set because this approach doesn't use a training step.
+So log in to the server, activate your virtualenv environment, and then start up the CoreNLP server using the java command listed above.
+Then, on the window you're running the python script on, point Python to the stanfore corenlp folder, using something like this:

+`export CORENLP_HOME=~/stanfordnlp_resources/stanford-corenlp-full-2018-10-05/stanford-corenlp-full-2018-10-05/`

 Then, run using:

 `python -W ignore run_S3.py 0`